A Structured Approach to Safety Case Construction for AI Systems: Methodology

 We used a 1-to-5 numeric score (Very Poor, Inadequate, Moderate, Good, and Excellent) for \textbf{Q}uality \textbf{C}hecking (QC), applied to each study using the following eleven questions (QC$_1$ to QC$_{11}$).
-The questions focus on the relevance of the work in the context of AI safety cases and structured arguments, such as claim-argument-evidence.
+The questions focus on the relevance of the work to AI safety cases and to structured arguments, such as the claim-argument-evidence structure.

 \begin{description} \item[QC$_1$:] Is the study highly relevant to the research objectives and to the concepts of AI safety cases and CAE.

 \item[QC$_2$:] Does the study clearly explain the methodology that accomplishes its goals?